khushaliRatanghayara/AI_In_HealthCare-DesignEngineering_Project/README.md

 # AI_In_HealthCare-DesignEngineering_Project

-It was one of our Project given by University under subject called "Design Enginnering".
+It was one of the Project given by University under the subject called "Design Enginnering".
-In this subject we were supposed to deliver some kind of web service & smartphone app.
-We were already working on Machine Learning basics and came with an idea to prepare and host those models on api and access them through Android client app.
+In this subject we were supposed to develop some kind of web service & smartphone app.
+We were already working on Machine Learning basics and came with an idea to prepare those models and host them on api and access them through Android client app.

-In this project we deal with,
+In this project we dealt with,

   1) Heart Disease prediction
   2) Breast Cancer Detection